Composite bonding is often described as one of the most conservative cosmetic dental treatments – especially compared to veneers or crowns.

 - Final review: bite and contact points are checked to ensure comfort and stability.

-Can you remove bonding at home?
+Can you remove composite bonding at home?

 No – and it’s worth saying clearly.
-Attempting to remove bonding yourself risks damaging enamel, causing chips, or creating rough surfaces that trap plaque.
+Attempting to remove composite bonding yourself risks damaging enamel, causing chips, or creating rough surfaces that trap plaque.

 Bonding should always be removed by a dentist.